hashicorp/terraform-provider-azurerm/website/docs/r/data_protection_backup_instance_postgresql_flexible_server.html.markdown

 * `vault_id` - (Required) The ID of the Backup Vault within which the PostgreSQL Flexible Server Backup Instance should exist.
 Changing this forces a new resource to be created.

-* `database_id` - (Required) The ID of the source database.
+* `server_id` - (Required) The ID of the source server.
 Changing this forces a new resource to be created.

 * `backup_policy_id` - (Required) The ID of the Backup Policy.